It’s Plant a Flower Day

 • plastic wrap or covering

 You can buy seed starting soil or you can mix it yourself.
 The soil should be lightly moistened when it?s put in the ventilated container.
-Too much moisture can cause the seeds to rot. ?Using a garden trowel, dig small holes for each seed with distances between each seed according to your seed packet.?
+Too much moisture can cause the seeds to rot. ?Using a garden trowel, dig small holes for each seed with distances between each seed according to your seed packet.
 Drop the seeds in each hole and gently cover each seed with soil.
 Lightly water the soil and cover with plastic wrap to keep moisture in the soil.
 Place the containers in a warm spot and water only as needed.?When the seeds have sprouted, you can put their containers on a tray that will hold water so the flower will be fed from the bottom up.

 Transplanting